George Carlin: Early life

+Carlin idolized Danny Kaye and wanted to become a comedic actor like him.
+In interviews he spoke of his regret at not attaining this boyhood dream and took on more acting roles towards the end of his life.

 Carlin joined the U.S. Air Force and was trained as a radar technician.
-He was stationed at Barksdale Air Force Base in Bossier City, Louisiana, and began working as a DJ at radio station KJOE in nearby Shreveport in July 1956.
+He was 376 Armamnent and Electrinics Squadron stationed at Barksdale Air Force Base in Bossier City, Louisiana, and began working as a DJ at radio station KJOE in nearby Shreveport in July 1954.
 Called an "unproductive airman" by his superiors, he received a general discharge on July 29, 1957.
 During his time in the Air Force, he was court-martialed three times and received many nonjudicial punishments and reprimands.